Inquiry Seminar (INQS)

 As social media makes the distinction between our public and private selves ever more apparent, this course will take a moment to examine the concept of persona across multiple disciplines.
 We will examine how poets have used persona to write beyond their own experiences, study how musicians from David Bowie and Prince to Lady Gaga and Nicki Minaj have cultivated on-stage personas that help them push artistic boundaries, consider masks and the world of The Watchmen, and read a little about what psychoanalysts like Carl Jung had to say about the subject.
 At some point very broad questions without definite answers will arise-such as "Are all identities curated?" and "Is Mr. Rogers a character or a real person?"
 We will navigate these choppy waters together and see what we can learn about our many selves.

 East Asia and America

 Competition for wealth and power in the East Asian region intensified in the twentieth century and continues to shape international politics and business today.
 This course explores the political, economic, and cultural relations between China, Japan, Korea, and the United States through a variety of sources including news media, personal memoirs, and feature films.
 Topics include Asian immigration to the United States, the Second World War in the Pacific, China's policies to promote economic growth, North Korea's nuclear program, and Japan's cultural exports like Godzilla and anime.

 What is the "good life"?
 This is perhaps the deepest human question.
 It is not only a question we hope recipients of a liberal arts education will ask, it is also a question that permeates film and literature.
 Looking at thinkers as ancient as Aristotle and films as contemporary as Hell or Highwater, this class will discuss and evaluate different conceptions of a good life and provide a place for students to engage in their own inquiry.
-In short, we will ask big questions and answer them through thinking, reading, discussing, and writing.
+In short, we will ask big questions and answer them through thinking, reading, viewing, discussing, and writing.